NVlabs/flip/README.md

 # Acknowledgements
 We appreciate the following peoples' contributions to this repository:
-Jonathan Granskog, Jacob Munkberg, Jon Hasselgren, Jefferson Amstutz, Alan Wolfe, and Herveau Killian.
+Jonathan Granskog, Jacob Munkberg, Jon Hasselgren, Jefferson Amstutz, Alan Wolfe, Herveau Killian, and Vinh Truong.
-.